 We’re well into the streaming generation of media consumption with music downloads in the age of Spotify starting to feel a bit like DVDs in the age of Netflix.
 With that said, there’s just something reassuring about having your music right there on your device, without having to worry about the vagaries of bad Internet connections or keeping yourself entertained on long-haul flights.

-There are plenty of great paid services that let you download music to your Android device, but lucky for you, there are also some fantastic free ones.
-Here are six of my favorite apps for downloading music to your Android device that won’t cost you a penny.
+There are plenty of great paid services that let you download music to your Android device, but lucky for you there are also some fantastic free ones.
+Here are our favorite apps for downloading music to your Android device that won’t cost you a penny.

 When a music download app isn’t available in the Google Play Store, you can assume that that’s because it’s a bit iffy on the whole copyright thing.
 SuperCloud most likely fits into that category, but there’s no questioning that it’s one of the best repositories for much of the available music with different tastes.
 Whether you’re looking for mainstream pop music or underground Techno sets, you’ll find it all here.